It’s not an easy choice.

 - Many pieces are written exclusively for the violin, giving violinists far more opportunities to step into the limelight.

 - The violin is extremely versatile.
 You’ll find it everywhere, from modern pop or rock music to jazz to classical pieces written hundreds of years ago.
+You can easily adapt many rock or pop songs for the violin.

 Disadvantages of the Violin